MileHacker Logo

 Ping’a Street

-An older street that might offer a more authentic shopping in the area and dining experience, away from the major tourist hubs.
-A convenient location to see daily habits.
+An older street that might offer a more authentic local shopping and dining experience, away from the major tourist hubs.
+A convenient location to see daily routines.

 Local Riverside Parks